 The very last thing I am is someone who’ll go to a country and complain because people don’t speak English.
 One of my biggest pet peeves is when someone visits a foreign country and expects everybody to speak English to them, without trying to engage in the native language.

 But, the lack of English in China was more notable than any I’ve ever experienced.
 While it should be completely expected for people of the country to not speak any English, it’s well worth nothing that you should come to China ready to not ask for directions or order food in English.

-But you don’t need to be fluent in Mandarin to navigate around China; I made use of body language, google translate and even drawing pictures when I was solo travelling in China!
+But you don’t need to learn the Chinese language and be fluent in Mandarin to navigate around China.
+I made use of body language, Google Translate and even drawing pictures when I was solo travelling in China!

 2. The country is extremely safe

-Despite not knowing the language and often having no clue what was going on, I didn’t feel unsafe in China once.
-Crime levels are incredibly low; this is partially to do with the controversial government and the death penalty being rife, meaning that would-be criminals just don’t commit crimes because they know that they can’t get away with it.
+Despite not knowing the language and often having no clue what was going on, I didn’t feel unsafe in China.
+Not once.
+Crime levels are incredibly low; this is partially to do with the controversial government and the death penalty being rife.
+Would-be criminals don’t commit crimes because they know that they just can’t get away with it.